carloskiki/asm-feature-extraction/README.md

 # Extract human readable information by querying an LLM

+## Assumptions

+- There is no bad actor trying to mangle or obfuscate the generated assembly.
+- Assembly will be similar except for the presence of dbg symbols &| the optimization level &| the architecture used.

+## Questions

+- If not only one word, then how the hell do I compare them with Jaccard
+- Pairwise comparisons?

 ## Datasets

 ### Libraries

 - Some functions have 0 blocks, so we skip them.
 - Some functions are too long for the context window of most llms (e.g., 100k tokens), we could truncate them or skip them or sliding window.
 - Can you generate when overflowing the context len?
+NO

 ### Binary Corp Issues